strmprivacy/docs/docs/quickstart/ccd.md

 We can't yet use an _existing Confluent Schema Registry_ in your infrastructure.
 This is on our roadmap.
 :::

-:::note
+:::note Avro-Json
-The _json_ is the [Avro json format][avro-json] which includes a type attribute for nullable types for instance
+The _json_ from the `kafka-avro-console-consumer` is the [Avro json format][avro-json] which includes a type attribute for nullable types for instance

     "notSensitiveValue":{"string":"not-sensitive-84"}
 Our `web-socket` debugging output uses the less verbose `null` or `some string` in the json, i.e.

     "notSensitiveValue": "not-sensitive-84"